 - 4.10.1.
 Particular care is required for new apparatus installed as undertrack crossings, to avoid damage or failure of the structural integrity of the operational railway or tramline. - 4.10.2.
 Minimum depths vary depending on installation technique (open cut/boring) and the specific transport authorities' specifications.
 The minimum depths and proximity recommendations of this publication are superseded by the rail or tram authority requirements, and normally agreed through the asset owners permit to work procedure. - 4.10.3.
 Additional marker systems and information may be required as per the relevant transport authorities' requirements. - 4.10.4.
 The network operator will have additional permits to work requirements regarding third party operational procedures within proximity to their network.
 All authorisations must be obtained before installation works begin.
-For further information regarding working on or near to rail tracks or tramways see- Code of Practice for the Coordination of Street Works and Works for Road Purposes and Related Matters.
+For further information regarding working on or near to rail tracks or tramways see the NRSWA Coordination Code